smithjd/sql-pet/src/1_test_postgres.md

 `postgres9_1  | LOG:  database system is ready to accept connections`

-Your terminal window is attached to the Docker image and you can’t use it for anything else.
-You can send the `stop` command from R or from another terminal and then \#’ bring up Postgres in *disconnected* mode, so that you have your terminal back.
+Your terminal window is attached to the Docker image and you can’t use it for anything else until Docker releases the terminal’s connection.
+You can send the `stop` command from R or from another terminal and then bring up Postgres in *disconnected* mode, so that you have your terminal back.

 To stop Postgres (momentarily), from R, enter:

-`system("docker-compose stop")`
+`system2("docker-compose stop")`

 From another terminal window, just enter: